smarthjaswal88/oca-assignment/README.md

 Guest Log In — No auth needed, explore directly

 On Successful Login
-You’ll see two maps of Pakistan:
+You’ll see a map of Pakistan:

-Hoverable Map – Highlights states on mouseover

-Zoomable Map – Interactively zoom into regions
+On Click of any region in the map, you will find a toast message on the top-right corner of the screen displaying the name of that region.